Skip to Content

 Table of Contents

-At some point during the design and development of your website, or maybe even after the launch, you determined that you needed a better way for users to find content.
 The success of your nonprofit’s mission, and the ability to move closer to your vision for the future, depends partly on your team’s ability to effectively disseminate information to a larger audience or the general public.

 Your organization is already making a difference and your communication team is working hard to write stellar content, share key learnings, and provide resources.
 So, how do you make it easier for your users to find the content you post, weeks, months, or years after it’s been published?
 Filters provide one way to narrow your content down from everything your organization has ever published to a specific search query.